South Gosforth Metro station: History

 The station was opened as Gosforth on 27 June 1864 by the Blyth and Tyne Railway, and it was acquired by the North Eastern Railway (NER) in 1874, along with the rest of the Blythe and Tyne Railway.
 The station had two side platforms, with entrances on both and linked by an NER style iron footbridge.
 The principal buildings were on the west side, together with a waiting room and second ticket office on the east side.
 A station master's house stood to the south of the principal building, and all the buildings were in red brick.

-By the summer of 1896 the station had an irregular weekday service of a dozen steam trains a day, operating a near circular route from Newcastle Central to Newcastle New Bridge Street via the coast.
+By the summer of 1896 the station had an irregular weekday service of a dozen steam trains a day, operating a near-circular route from to via the coast.
 A further nine trains a day between New Bridge Street and the northern end of the Blyth and Tyne called at South Gosforth.
-Fewer services operated at the weekend.
+Fewer services operated at weekends.

-The line through the station was electrified, using the third rail system, and on 29 March 1904 a frequent electric service was initiated.
-Initially electric trains operated only from New Bridge Street to Benton station, but in stages electrification was extended and a new link into Newcastle Central built, so that by 1909 services could run from Newcastle Central to Newcastle Central via the coast and Gosforth, thus creating the North Tyneside Loop.
+The line through the station was electrified, using a third rail system, and on 29 March 1904 a frequent electric service was initiated.
+Initially electric trains operated only from New Bridge Street to station, but in stages, electrification was extended, and a new link into Newcastle Central was built, so that by 1909 services could run from Newcastle Central to Newcastle Central via the coast and Gosforth, thus creating the North Tyneside Loop.

-Gosforth was renamed South Gosforth on 1 March 1905, after the opening of the nearby West Gosforth on the Gosforth and Ponteland Light Railway.
-From then until that line closed to passengers on 17 June 1929, South Gosforth served as the terminus of trains on the Ponteland line, which left the Blythe and Tyne line just north of the station.
-Branch trains, which remained steam hauled, were stabled on a loop line to the south-east of the station between services.
+Gosforth station was renamed South Gosforth on 1 March 1905, after the opening of the nearby on the Gosforth and Ponteland Light Railway.
+From then until that line closed to passengers on 17 June 1929, South Gosforth served as the terminus of trains on the Ponteland line, which left the Blyth and Tyne line just north of the station.
+Branch trains, which remained steam-hauled, were stabled on a loop line to the south-east of the station between services.

-In 1967 the third rail electrification was phased out, with the last electric train running on 17 June 1967.
-The replacement diesel trains provided a slower and less frequent service, and this loss was one of the driving factors for the eventual establishment of the Tyne and Wear Metro.
+In 1967, the North Tyneside Loop was de-electrified, with the last electric train running on 17 June 1967.
+The replacement diesel trains provided a slower and less frequent service, and this loss was one of the driving factors for the eventual creation of the Tyne and Wear Metro.